DarkWiiPlayer/lumber/readme.md

 		list_open_connections -- Won't get called when log level < debug )

+## Global Logger

+Lumber provides a utility module to help programs setting a global logger and libraries check for its presence and use it.

+A library that wants to log information can simply require the `lumber.global` module and treat it as its logger.
+When no global logger is configured, its logging methods will simply do nothing.

+An application that wants to introduce logging just has to call the module table with a logger object, or an options table as expected by `lumber.new`.
+This call will end by returning the global logger for easier chaining.

+The global logger is stored in the `_G.logger` variable, but should generally only be used through this module.

 ## Custom Context:

 Loggers can be configured with an additional context function.